BrandonRomano/packer-plugin-lxc/.web-docs/components/builder/lxc/README.md

 Type: `lxc`
 Artifact BuilderId: `ustream.lxc`

-The `lxc` Packer builder builds containers for lxc1.
+The `lxc` Packer builder builds containers for LXC.
 The builder starts an LXC container, runs provisioners within this container, then exports the container as a tar.gz of the root file system.

-The LXC builder requires a modern linux kernel and the `lxc` or `lxc1` package.
+The LXC builder requires a modern linux kernel and the `lxc` package.
 This builder does not work with LXD.

 ~> Note: to build Centos images on a Debian family host, you will need the